-You will see similar movements in both Pilates and Gyrotonic, like other methods including yoga, swimming, dance and martial arts.
-Generally, Pilates is more linear in its range of movement and often done lying down, while Gyrotonic is more three-dimensional and usually performed seated.
-Pilates uses springs for resistance, while Gyrotonic uses pulleys and weights.
-Pilates tends to focus on stabilization, while Gyrotonic focuses on mobility.
+You will see similar movements in both Pilates and GYROTONIC® exercises, like other practices including yoga, swimming, dance and martial arts.
+Generally, Pilates is more linear in its range of movement and often done lying down, while GYROTONIC® exercises are more three-dimensional and usually performed seated.
+Pilates uses springs for resistance, while the GYROTONIC® method uses pulleys and weights.
+Pilates tends to focus on stabilization, while GYROTONIC® exercises focus on mobility.

 Breathing is integral to both methods.
 Pilates uses the breath as an “internal shower,” while Horvath has different breathing patterns to match different tempos of movement.